| SHARP/autoSHARP User Manual | previous next |

 Specifying a C-site

-Note : The first letter of the chemical symbol must be uppercase, the second (and others) lowercase for the symbol to be recognized.
+Note : The first letter of the chemical symbol must be uppercase, the second (and others) lowercase for the symbol to be recognised.

 Examples : Br, Hg, Au